-Glide is a no-code platform that enables users to easily make apps.
+Glide is a no-code app builder that enables users to easily make apps.
 No coding or programming knowledge is required whatsoever.
 Yes, you read that right - you don’t need to know how to code to create an app from A to Z with Glide.
 You’ll be able to effortlessly create progressive web apps (PWAs), which you can then easily share by sending them to anyone you want via a URL or a QR code.

 In other words, PWAs are apps that will run on your browser, not like Native apps which you'll have to download through the Apple Store or Google Play Store.
 It is possible to download a PWA onto your smartphone or computer, it just won't be through the stores.